wax83/active_admin_playground/README.md

 Doing this is a joke: just check our `Ability` class, and be amazed :)
 It's also a good idea to check permissions to hide unneeded links.

+### Step #14: Add and generate Twitter Bootstrap (twitter-bootstrap-rails)

+Since our app is kinda ugly, we add Bootstrap to the mix.
+Edit the `Gemfile` and run:

+    bundle install
+    rails g bootstrap:install